tensorpack/tensorpack/docs/tutorial/extend/augmentor.md

 augmentor, or use `MapDataComponent(df, f, index)` as the DataFlow.
 In other words, for simple mapping you do not need to write an augmentor.

-An augmentor does something more than applying the mapping.
+An augmentor may do something more than applying a mapping.
 The interface you will need to implement
 is:

 ```python